LAW699

 Description

-May satisfy Writing Requirement.
+May be used to satisfy the Writing Requirement.